girum54/AirBnB_clone/web_static/README.md

 <br>
 <h2>Description</h2>
 <br>
-<p>This project is part of the ALX Holberton School curriculum for the AirBnB clone.
+<p>This project is part of the ALX project for the AirBnB clone.
 Its goal is to create a static webpage and to understand the basics of HTML and CSS.</p>
 <br>
 <h2>Table of contents</h2>
 <br>